 - 1 cup Arborio rice

-In a large stockpot or dutch oven, heat the olive oil.
+- In a large stockpot or dutch oven, heat the olive oil over medium-high heat.
 Saute shallots for a couple of minutes.
 Add in the rice and sauté for a couple minutes until lightly toasted.

 - Pour in the white wine and stir until evaporated.